-SiteOne Landscape Supply is committed to protecting the confidentiality of the information we maintain.
-We are writing to inform you of a data security incident that disrupted the operations of our IT systems and may have involved some of your information.
+Erie Community College ("ECC") is committed to protecting the confidentiality and security of the personal information we receive and maintain.
+We are writing to inform you of an incident that involves some of your information.
 This notice explains the incident, measures we have taken, and some steps you can take in response.